 In efforts to preserve the environment and keep costs down we are working towards going paperless.
 All of the necessary information should be on the website.
 All registration is now online.

 Camp runs from 9 a.m.–4 p.m.
 Monday-Thursday.
 Camp runs 9 a.m.–6 p.m. on Fridays, including an all-camp celebration for campers and families.
 There is no pick-up for 14–15 year-old campers on Thursday because of the overnight campout.
 Registration for camp on Monday begins at 8:45 a.m.

 La Vida Adventure Camp is part of Gordon College's La Vida Center for Outdoor Education.
 Gordon is a liberal arts Christian college that operates from a multidenominational worldview.
 The Adventure Camp is staffed by Gordon students whose goals are to facilitate experiences and discussions that foster character development, positive self-identity, and a commitment to care for and serve others from a Christian perspective.
 Discussions, reflection times, character lessons, and debriefs may include discussions regarding God's love and the value of caring for and serving others.
 The Adventure Camp staff respect kids and families of all faiths and believe conversations can develop understanding between people of different faiths.

-Campers can request to be with friends on the application and registration forms.
-We try to honor 1–2 requests per person, but cannot guarantee all requests.
+Campers can request to be grouped with a friend on the application and registration forms.
+We do our best to honor all requests, but logistically, we can't guarantee every request will be met.
 We do encourage kids to reach out and meet new people in their small groups even if they are attending camp with friends.

 We aim to place kids with their peers and in groups that are of similar age.
 The 10–13 year-old groups are separate from the 14–15 year-old groups.

-Campers should wear loose comfortable clothing that can get dirty and are appropriate for athletic movement.
+Campers should wear loose comfortable clothing that can get dirty and is appropriate for athletic movement.
 Campers should not wear revealing or midriff shirts or shorts.
 They should also bring a bathing suit for water activities.
 One-piece or modest tankinis are suggested for girls because of the athletic nature of the water activities.